 In fact, in recent years, an entirely new kind of money-making entity has appeared, making its wholehearted embracers millions of dollars in the process.
 What is it exactly?
 Subscription box businesses—or subscription e-commerce, as it’s also commonly known.
 Ever heard of Dollar Shave Club?
 Yup, you guessed it—that’s a subscription box business.

 Basically, people take to the Internet, learn of a brand’s unique box-based offer and sign up for a subscription of some sort to have said box regularly delivered right to their doorstep.
 From disposable razors to makeup and beauty products, subscription box businesses are taking the world of e-commerce entrepreneurship by storm and Instagram marketing for subscription businesses is huge.

 Box Businesses and Instagram—a Match Made In Heaven

-Here at Kickstagram, we’ve been following the trend for quite some time and have noticed one specific digital marketing tool nearly all successful subscription box businesses use to promote their one-of-a-kind offerings—Instagram.
+Here at Kicksta, we’ve been following the trend for quite some time and have noticed one specific digital marketing tool nearly all successful subscription box businesses use to promote their one-of-a-kind offerings—Instagram.

 1) Blue Apron